Skip to main content

 Tell the vaccination provider if you are pregnant or breastfeeding.

-How is Capvaxive administered?
+How is Capvaxive given?

-Usual Adult Dose of Capvaxive for Pneumococcal Disease Prophylaxis:
+Usual Adult Dose of Capvaxive for Pneumococcal Disease Prophylaxis

 What happens if I miss a dose?